jaco-vanderbyl/adventofcode/README.md

 Answer: 2476
 2023 Day2 Puzzle2, Question: What is the sum of the power of cube game sets?
 Answer: 54911
+2023 Day3 Puzzle1, Question: What is the sum of all of the part numbers in the engine schematic?
+Answer: 525119
 ```